realtrollman2319/uClassManagers/README.md

 # Incompatible modules:
 [uEffectManager](https://discord.com/channels/578652868328947744/843614954514808882/1071731574254612541)<br/>
 <br/>
 If you have one of these, remove it.
-If you don't, uScript will refuse to load, and you'll be greeted with `Duplicate definition of x`.
+If you don't, uScript will refuse to load, and you'll be greeted with `Duplicate definition for x`.
 You can still use it, just without this module.<br/>

 # Donations